-3.1 Hadron production measurements with NA61/SHINE
+A.1 Hadron production measurements with NA61/SHINE

-The importance of dedicated hadron production measurements with the NA61/SHINE spectrometer at the CERN SPS for advances in accelerator neutrino physics is now widely recognized within the community, see e.g. documents prepared for the update of European Strategy for Particle Physics [5, 6].
+The importance of dedicated hadron production measurements with the NA61/SHINE spectrometer at the CERN SPS for advances in accelerator neutrino physics is now widely recognized within the community, see e.g. documents prepared for the update of European Strategy for Particle Physics [3, 4].

-The IN2P3 physicists have played a leading role in obtaining NA61/SHINE results with both a thin carbon target [7] and a T2K replica target [8].
+The IN2P3 physicists have played a leading role in obtaining the NA61/SHINE results with both a thin carbon target [5] and a T2K replica target [6].
 There measurements are currently being used to reduce the (anti)neutrino flux uncertainties in T2K and T2K-II down to about 5%.